Child Counselling Services in Edmonton

 We provide a safe, confidential space where your child can speak freely without fear of ridicule or judgement.
 This calm, supportive environment will help your child open up and talk about things they may not feel comfortable revealing to you.
 It's important that your child can develop trusting relationships with other adults and have someone outside of the family unit that they can talk to when a traumatic situation occurs.

 You might worry that you won’t recognize when your child is suffering from trauma.
 Troublesome behaviour that’s out of character for your child is generally a sign that something is wrong, but you still may not know what the anger or sadness stems from.
-Our child counselling for trauma in Edmonton can bring the source of the trauma to light, allowing us to help them understand their emotions, express their thoughts and learn useful coping skills.
+Our counselling can bring the source of the trauma to light, allowing us to help them understand their emotions, express their thoughts and learn useful coping skills.

 What Causes Childhood Trauma?

 Violent, frightening, and life-threatening incidents can all lead to trauma.
-Children also seek solace after physical or verbal abuse, sexual abuse, domestic violence, terrorist events, loss of a parent through death or divorce, hospitalization, natural disasters, or any other incident that causes them extreme distress.
+Children also seek solace after witnessing or experiencing physical or verbal abuse, sexual abuse, domestic violence, terrorist events, loss of a parent through death or divorce, hospitalization, natural disasters, or any other incident that causes them extreme distress.